Amory

 How to Pronounce Amory

 Our model has identified 5 different pronunciations for the name Amory.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 46.5% confident that Amory is pronounced as A-mer-ee.
-The next most likely pronunciation is AY-mer-ee, at 25.6% confidence.
+Our model is 46.5% confident that Amory is pronounced as A-mer-ee, which has 3 syllables.
+The next most likely pronunciation is AY-mer-ee, at 25.6% confidence, with 3 syllables.

 AY-mer-ee (3 syllables)